The constraints of post-quantum classical gravity: Deriving constraints in post-quantum theories of Gravity

 \item The rest of the terms in \eqref{eq: fullham} are purely CQ terms with no classical analogue.
 They come with different smearing functions to those in the (would be) Hamiltonian constraint in the first two lines of equation \eqref{eq: fullham} and so would either need to be imposed as a separate constraint, itself preserved in time, or we could impose restrictions on the choice of lapse and shift; we do not check what this gives here.
 Given the form of the remaining terms, it seems that they render the constraint to be non-satisfiable without restrictions on the lapse and shift.
-One notes that all of the terms come from the $C_J, C_{JN}$ and $ C_N$ parts of the momentum constraint, which in turn come from the Jump, and no-event parts of the evolution equation when calculating the $:[\mathcal{L}[N], \mathcal{L}[M]]:$ commutation; that is, from the consideration of the gauge algebra under two CQ jumps.
+One notes that all of the terms come from the $C_J, C_{JN}$ and $ C_N$ parts of the momentum constraint, which in turn come from the Jump, and no-event parts of the evolution equation when calculating the $[\mathcal{L}[N], \mathcal{L}[M]]$ commutation, i.e, from the consideration of the gauge algebra under two CQ jumps.
 This is, perhaps, where one might have expected the current demands for gauge invariance to break down.
-One might hope that if there was no-event term in the evolution equation then the expression for the remaining terms in \eqref{eq: fullham} is greatly simplified.
-Unfortunately, one can prove that in order to have a consistent CQ dynamics, with back-reaction of the quantum system on the classical degrees of freedom, then one necessarily must have a zeroth moment in the Kramers-Moyal expansion and hence a non-zero no-event term\cite{decodiff2}.
-More generally, it would seem that elimination of these terms will require us to weaken the assumptions outlined in Section\ref{sec: scalarfield}.
+One might hope that if there was no no-event term in the evolution equation then the expression for the remaining terms in \eqref{eq: fullham} is greatly simplified.
+This is the case for the class of continuous classical-quantum dynamics introduced in \cite{UCLPawula}, and the constraints for such dynamics will be presented in a future work using the methodology introduced here \cite{oppenheim2021constraints}.
+More generally, it would seem that elimination of these terms will require us to weaken the assumptions outlined in Section \ref{sec: scalarfield}.
 We therefore leave it open as a possibility that one could find a different form of gauge invariance to that presented in this paper. \end{itemize}